VenithNET/Dragon-Linux/content/ubuntu.md

 <img width="200" style="float:unset" src="/img/far_landing/Vulkan_logo.svg"/>
 </p>

-Ubuntu Dragon Remix ships the world's first and only certified conformant [OpenGL 4.6](https://www.khronos.org/conformance/adopters/conformant-products/opengl#submission_347), [OpenGL ES 3.2](https://www.khronos.org/conformance/adopters/conformant-products/opengles#submission_1045), [OpenCL 3.0](https://www.khronos.org/conformance/adopters/conformant-products/opencl#submission_433), and
+Dragon Linux ships the world's first and only certified conformant [OpenGL 4.6](https://www.khronos.org/conformance/adopters/conformant-products/opengl#submission_347), [OpenGL ES 3.2](https://www.khronos.org/conformance/adopters/conformant-products/opengles#submission_1045), [OpenCL 3.0](https://www.khronos.org/conformance/adopters/conformant-products/opencl#submission_433), and
 [Vulkan 1.4](https://www.khronos.org/conformance/adopters/conformant-products/vulkan#submission_812) for Apple Silicon.

 We support open graphics standards and test against official and industry-standard test suites, which means you can be confident that your apps and games will run correctly and render as they're intended to.
-Ubuntu Dragon Remix unlocks the full potential of Apple Silicon graphics, well beyond what is possible by layering on top of vendor-proprietary APIs like Metal.
+Dragon Linux unlocks the full potential of Apple Silicon graphics, well beyond what is possible by layering on top of vendor-proprietary APIs like Metal.

 </section>
 <section class="topic">